 The United States has a long history of buying forest products from British Columbia.
 In recent years, other global markets have become increasingly important.
 There is demand for both traditional commodity products from our large integrated producers as well as value-added products from small and medium-sized firms.

-British Columbia is the world’s largest exporter of softwood lumber, and our forestry sector has well-established connections to major markets in the United States, China, Japan, South Korea, and Europe.
+British Columbia is one of the world’s largest exporters of softwood lumber, and our forestry sector has well-established connections to major markets in the United States, China, Japan, South Korea, Europe and India.

-Overall, the United States remains the most important wood product export destination for British Columbia, accounting for 49.4 per cent of exports in 2013, worth almost $3.8 billion of exports.
-Sales of softwood lumber to the United States increased to the United States in 2013, to 13.6 million m3
+Overall, the United States remains the largest wood product export destination for British Columbia, accounting for 26.8 per cent of wood product exports in 2017, worth over $4 billion in exports.
+Sales of softwood lumber to the United States increased in 2017, to 16.1 million cubic metres.

 Learn more about British Columbia’s export opportunities in the United States.

-British Columbia is a leading market player in China, where demand for wood products is growing, and long-term growth is expected in wood-frame construction of apartments and commercial buildings.
-In 2010, we became China’s largest supplier of softwood lumber, with 48.7 per cent of softwood lumber imports.
-Our softwood lumber exports to China continue to grow, reaching nearly $1.4 billion in 2013.
-China now accounts for 26.1 per cent of our total volume of exports of softwood lumber.
+British Columbia is leading market changes in China, where demand for wood products is growing, and long-term growth is expected in wood-frame construction of apartments and commercial buildings.
+Our softwood lumber exports to China have risen in the last decade, reaching more than $1 billion in 2017.
+China accounted for 16 per cent of our total volume of softwood lumber exports in 2017.

-China is expected to remain the fastest-growing producer and importer of softwood lumber in the world in the coming years.
-Different provinces within China have different needs and markets.
-For example, wood frame and landscape wood are the main focus in Guangdong, while log trading is prominent in Fujian Province.
+China is expected to remain one of the fastest-growing producer and importer of softwood lumber in the world in the coming years.

 British Columbia companies supply wood architectural services and wood frame housing in China.
 The vast majority of our lumber exports to China are for non-structural lumber in concrete forming, as well as for outfitting and renovating housing.
-The Chinese government plans to build 36 million affordable housing units by 2015.
 Construction creates an ongoing market for wood building systems and for structural and appearance grade products, in particular from larger developers and builders.
 As these builders embrace the benefits of wood frame construction, they encourage other Chinese companies to use wood construction materials, and continue to expand the potential market.

 Learn more about British Columbia’s export opportunities in China.

-Housing starts have also been growing following a record low in 2009, and wood construction increased to a new high of 56.6 per cent of total housing starts in 2010.
+The Japanese government has raised forecasts for housing construction well above recent levels.
+Housing starts have also been growing reaching a record of more than 123,000 starts in 2016.
 Engineered wood products continue to be a priority in the Japanese market, and work to encourage Wood First policies for the Japanese construction industry will expand the market further.

 Niche opportunities exist in elder care facilities, post-and-beam construction, 2×4 wood-frame construction, special purpose non-residential buildings, and value-added products.
 Our value-added producers continue to build market share with innovative architectural and interior products.